selimanac/defold-daabbcc/README.md

 daabbcc.removeAABB(tree_name,id)
 ```
 ### Queries
 You can query the tree(s) by id or AABB.
-Queries returns a table of object IDs
+Queries returns a lua table of object ID(s)

 ### Query with ID